 On Windows, the named pipe is

 //./pipe/docker_engine when Docker Desktop is not installed.
 It will be solved by https://github.com/containers/podman/issues/13502 / https://github.com/containers/podman/pull/13655.
-During that time, you may start Docker Desktop so the named pipe is the one expected.
+During that time, you might start Docker Desktop so the named pipe is the one expected.

 podman machine list